 This is a guide for interacting with individuals with disabilities using assistance or service animals to appropriately determine if their animal has a legitimate right of access to the university.
 Questions and concerns can be directed to the ADA Coordinator.

-- Start with asking this question: “Is the animal a service animal required because of a disability?”
+Start with asking this question: “Is the animal a service animal required because of a disability?”

-- If the work or task is identified:
+If work/task is identified:

 - Service dog/miniature horse is permitted in virtually all non-employment locations or in most spaces the handler can go.